-Laura Rosenthal and Anthony Schmidt, owners of La Crosse Archery in Onalaska, Wisconsin
+Laura Rosenthal, owner of La Crosse Archery in Onalaska, Wisconsin

 During the closure, they also evaluated their guidelines and imposed new procedures to better protect employees and customers.
 “Prior to our closure, we weren’t as diligent regarding mask-wearing on the range,” Rosenthal said.
 “Since being ill, we’ve gotten religious in this regard and require masks.
 Period.
 This is for the safety of our customers and staff.”